Homemade yogurt, Lebanese laban: the recipe

 Oct 31, 2012, Updated Jan 17, 2023

 This post may contain affiliate links.
 Please read our disclosure policy.

 Here’s a simple post for a simple recipe for homemade yogurt.
 You can do this!
 You want to do this!
 There’s something deeply satisfying about homemade yogurt—the making of it, and above all, the eating.

 Your yogurt can be as thin or as thick as you like; thickening is achieved by straining the yogurt.
 I always make some of each: thinner for using as an ingredient in other dishes or eating a lovely, pure bowlful; thicker for spreading and pairing with just about every other Lebanese dish there is.
 It’s our crème de la crème, our flavor-maker, the delight of every plate.

-½ gallon milk (skim, 1%, 2%, or ideally, whole organic milk)
+- 1/2 gallon milk (skim, 1%, 2%, or ideally, whole organic milk)

-Cool the milk and add the starter: Let the milk cool down to 110-115 degrees, stirring occasionally.
+- Next, cool the milk: Allow the milk in the pan cool down to 110-115 degrees, stirring occasionally.
 If you are not using a thermometer, the equivalent is when your pinkie can just withstand being swirled in the milk for ten seconds.
 Arriving at this temperature can take an hour.
 If the milk cools below 110 degrees, gently warm it up to 110-115 degrees.
 If in this process of reheating, the temperature goes above 115 degrees, wait again until it comes back down to 110-115.

-Chill the yogurt: Remove the pot from the oven.
+- Chill the yogurt: Remove the pot from the oven.
 The milk will have thickened into yogurt.
 Place, undisturbed as of yet, into the refrigerator for 1-3 days to further set the yogurt before eating or straining to thicken.